Jan-Fcloud/W101-TriviaAnswers/README.md

 5. The answers should now be automatically highlighted for you!
 Make sure to check which trivias are supported!

+*Is this safe to use?*
+*Although this can not be 100% proven, it is aperent that we are not altering, nor hacking any services.
+This is essentially a faster way of copying answers, similar to what you would do while looking the answers up online.*

 # Example
 Here is how it looks in action: